akaspin/workshops/two_tags/presentation/index.md

 # What we need?

-All package management in go is just put libs to the directory!
+1. Just grab end put declared packages to _any_ specific directory.
+1. Do not try to resolve any conflicts!
+1. Remove artifacts like ".git" and "*_test.go".

 That's all!
 Please, please, please: no complex solutions!

-1. Just grab end put declared packages to _any_ specific directory.
-1. Do not try to resolve any conflicts!
-1. Remove artifacts like ".git".

 ---